 This is another great option for multifunctional spaces.
 Fill a wall with modular shelving including a desk.
 To make the space feel less utilitarian, keep office supplies in pretty storage boxes, and use the shelves to display your favourite possessions too.

-Space is often tight in children's and teen's bedrooms.
+Space is often tight in children's bedrooms.
 Save floorspace by using the area under a bunk bed for a desk.
 It is the perfect place for a homework station.

 No one said that home offices had to be self contained spaces.
 Thinking outside of the four walls concept is a great small home office idea!
 If you have any wasted space (under stairs, large landings, hallways, kitchens or dining rooms), this could be the ideal place for your home office.
 You could even consider using paint, flooring or rugs to zone the different elements of the space so it feels more intentional than makeshift.

 6. Build an alcove office